 - Feeling of ear fullness

 If a blockage occurs, it may need to be removed.
-This can be done at home or at your hearing care professional’s office, depending on the size and severity of the blockage.
+This can sometimes be done at home or at a medical professional’s office, depending on the size and severity of the blockage.

 At-home earwax removal